rufaswan/Minimalist-Online-Markdown-Editor/README.md

-# Minimalist Online Markdown Editor
+# Minimalist Markdown Editor

-This is the source for the **simplest** and **slickest** online Markdown editor, available online here: <http://markdown.pioul.fr>
+This is the source for the **simplest** and **slickest** Markdown editor, available here: <http://markdown.pioul.fr>
 Just write Markdown and see what it looks like as you type.
 And convert it to HTML in one click.

 ## The Minimalist Markdown Editor project

-The Minimalist Markdown Editor project is available both online as a web app, and offline and with file support as a Chrome app:
+The Minimalist Markdown Editor project is available both as a web app, and as a Chrome app:

 - [Web app](http://markdown.pioul.fr) (the source code is in this repo)
 - [Chrome app](https://chrome.google.com/webstore/detail/minimalist-markdown-edito/pghodfjepegmciihfhdipmimghiakcjf) ([GitHub repository](https://github.com/pioul/Minimalist-Markdown-Editor-for-Chrome))